 Again, we’ll value this benefit at its face value of $100.
 Just note that you’ll only receive this benefit once per 4 or 4.5 years.

-You’ll receive 2 $100 Dell statement credits per year.
+Get up to $200 in statement credits annually by getting up to $100 semi-annually for U.S. purchases with Dell.
+Terms apply and enrollment is required.
 The first credit is valid January through June and the other is valid July through December.
-Once you activate the benefit on your card’s Benefits page, you can shop on Dell.com, pay with your Amex Business Platinum, and you’ll be automatically credited in the form of a statement credit.
+Once you activate the benefit on your card’s Benefits page, you can shop on Dell.com, pay with your Amex Business Platinum card, and you’ll be automatically credited in the form of a statement credit.

 Nowadays, Dell sells more than computers and monitors on its website, too.
 It has a huge selection of electronics from various brands, including products like Xbox, headphones, and printers.
 So whether you’re buying for business or pleasure, you should have no problem making the most of this credit twice a year.